-- 5 dollars a person
+- $15 a person (as of 2021)

-- Open – 11:00 AM – 8:00 PM
+- Open – 10:00 AM – 7:00 PM

-- Also a pet store where you can buy reptile stuff (doesn’t cost to get in the store just the left hand side where the zoo is)
+- Also a pet store where you can buy reptile stuff (doesn’t cost to get in the store just the left-hand side where the zoo is)

 The history of Prehistoric Pets begins in 1988 when an ex-fisherman named Jay Brewer and his wife Becky opened a pet store in Fountain Valley, CA. The store was called Pet Country, and while stocking a variety of pets and pet supplies, the store was one of the first in the area to stock a large supply of reptiles.

-In 1992, Pet Country closed to make way for a new, 5000 square foot superstore which had been completed in Fountain Valley with the name “Prehistoric Pets”.
-Jay and Becky wanted the new store to be more than just another “pet” store, so they went all out creating a “Zoo-like” experience for everyone who visits.
+In 1992, Pet Country closed to make way for a new, 5000 square foot superstore which had been completed in Fountain Valley with the name “Prehistoric Pets.”
+Jay and Becky wanted the new store to be more than just another “pet” store, so they went all out, creating a “Zoo-like” experience for everyone who visits.
 From a 2000 gallon pond in the middle of the store, filled with Giant tropical fish to the 400lb.
 Galapagos Tortoise to the displays exhibiting over a thousand animals!

-When I arrived in this industrial area I didn’t know what I was getting myself into.
-I could see the Jurassic signs but the store front is very unassuming.
-When I walked in I was set at ease.
+When I arrived in this industrial area, I didn’t know what I was getting myself into.
+I could see the Jurassic signs, but the storefront is very unassuming.
+When I walked in, I was set at ease.

-The first things that greet you are a pond with a ton of snapping turtles, huge fish and a small area with big tortoises roaming around.
-After seeing that I knew this would be a unique place.
+The first things that greet you are a pond with a ton of snapping turtles, huge fish, and a small area with big tortoises roaming around.
+After seeing that, I knew this would be a unique place.

-In order to visit the zoo you have to pay your 5 dollar entry fee.
-I saw a ton of people complaining about this cost online, but for me it was well worth it when I saw how many reptiles they had in that area.
+In order to visit the zoo, you have to pay your 5 dollar entry fee.
+I saw a ton of people complaining about this cost online, but for me, it was well worth it when I saw how many reptiles they had in that area.
 It was a lot more than I even expected.

 I will be the first to say I don’t know much about these types of animals.
-There were so many different types of snakes, lizards and other creatures to see that it was overwhelming.
+There were so many different types of snakes, lizards, and other creatures to see that it was overwhelming.
 There was even a point in time where I scared myself cause I was looking at a snake and turned around only to see an alligator staring at me from the tank behind me.
 It was crazy.

-For the kids they allow them to hold some of the tame animals in a supervised fashion which seemed like it would be a cool experience if you had kids into these animals.
+For the kids, they allow them to hold some of the tame animals in a supervised fashion, which seemed like it would be a cool experience if you had kids into these animals.
 They also allow kids to have birthday parties here.